This berry granita is made with fresh or frozen berries and lavender simple syrup, and is served with whipped ricotta.

 - Pour entire mixture into an 8"x8" pan or a medium casserole dish.Set pan uncovered on a level surface in the freezer for 2-3 hours, scraping with a fork every 30 minutes.
 Pay extra attention to the edges, making sure to scrape the frozen fruit mixture away from the side of the container.
 When it's ready, your granita should be a light and flaky mixture.Tip: Set a timer so that you don't forget to scrape the granita.

-- Before serving, mix ricotta and sugar with an electric hand mixer or stand mixer until stiff peaks form.
+- Optionally, make the whipped ricotta before serving.
+Add ricotta and sugar to a bowl and mix with an electric hand mixer or stand mixer until stiff peaks form.
 Serve the ricotta on top of the granita.

 - Store leftover granita in an airtight container in the freezer, and leftover ricotta in the fridge.